bitcoinscalinglabs/bitcoin-ipc/docs/specs/architecture.md

 It allows the users of a subnet to interact with it.

 The Subnet Interactor connects to all the validators of the subnet in order to submit subnet-related commands.
-Similar to what we describe with the Relayer, in the initial stages, where the subnet is instantiated by a `Subnet Simulator` running locally (see `scope-of-work.md`), the Subnet Interactor only uses the interface of the `Subnet Simulator`.
+Similar to what we describe with the Relayer, in the initial stages where the subnet is instantiated by a `Subnet Simulator` running locally, the Subnet Interactor only uses the interface of the `Subnet Simulator`.
 In later stages, when the Fendermint node will be used to instantiate a subnet, the Subnet Interactor will actually connect to all subnet validators.